Cheapest car insurance in Tennessee for a bad driving record

 Cheapest car insurance in Tennessee with multiple tickets

-The cheapest insurer for drivers with multiple traffic tickets is Erie Insurance, with rates averaging $1,729 or $144.
+Erie Insurance is the cheapest car insurance company for drivers with multiple traffic tickets, with rates averaging $1,729 or $144.

 This table shows Tennessee drivers how much multiple tickets increase premiums.